英文字典中文字典

 • The Hittites - World History Encyclopedia

-The Hittites occupied the ancient region of Anatolia (also known as Asia Minor, modern-day Turkey) prior to 1700 BCE, developed a culture apparently from the indigenous Hatti (and possibly the Hurrian) people, and expanded their territories into an empire which rivaled, and threatened, the established nation of Egypt
+The Hittites occupied the ancient region of Anatolia (also known as Asia Minor, modern-day Turkey) prior to 1700 BCE, developed a culture apparently from the indigenous Hatti (and possibly the Hurrian) people, and expanded their territories into an empire which rivaled, and threatened, the established nation of Egypt They are repeatedly mentioned throughout the Hebrew Tanakh (also known as

-• Hittites - Encyclopedia. com
+• Biblical Hittites - Wikipedia

 中文字典-英文字典 2005-2009